First draft prepared by

 You, W.C., Zhang, L., Yang, C.S., Chang, Y.S., Issaq, H., Fox, S.D., Utermahlen, W.E., Zhao, L., Keefer, L., Liu, W.D., Chow, W.H., Ma, J.L., Kneller, R., Ho, M.Y.K., Fraumeni, J.F., Xu, G.W. & Blot, W.J.
 (1996) Nitrite, N-nitroso compounds, and other analytes in physiological fluids in relation to precancerous gastric lesions.
 Cancer Epidemiol.
 Biomarkers Prev., 5, 47–52.

-Nitrite (WHO Food Additives Series 35)
+See Also: Toxicological Abbreviations Nitrite (WHO Food Additives Series 35) NITRITE (JECFA Evaluation)